kenny-cfg/fullstack-2024-05/cheat_sheets/mysql.workbench.basic.guide.md

 3. Alternatively, you can use the shortcut `Command + B` on Mac or `Ctrl + B` on Windows

 ## Refreshing Table
-1. To refresh your tables, click on the two arrows next to `Schemas` in the **Navigator Schemas Tab** (the `Refresh All` button refreshes all objects in the schema tree by resynchroniing with the server)
+1. To refresh your tables, click on the two arrows next to `Schemas` in the **Navigator Schemas Tab** (the `Refresh All` button refreshes all objects in the schema tree by resynchronizing with the server)

 For more advanced features and detailed documentation, visit the [official MySQL Workbench documentation](https://dev.mysql.com/doc/workbench/en/).